-This handful of rice and other things that local people happily donate is the monks’ only food for the rest of the day before they return to the streets tomorrow morning and the morning after!
+The handful of rice and other things that local people happily donate is most monks’ only food for the day before they return to the streets again the next morning, and the morning after!

-It was great to see how despite in the age of iPhones, fast cars, and buffet lunches, monks in this part of the world were still relying on whatever little they managed to get from others.
+It was great to see how despite the age of iPhones, fast cars, and buffet lunches, monks in Luang Prabang were still relying on whatever little they managed to get from others.

-This daily ritual of Tak Bat, also called Sai Bat, is a living Buddhist tradition.
+This daily ritual of Tak Bat, also called Sai Bat, is a living Buddhist tradition in Luang Prabang.
 It is by only accepting what others voluntarily give, monks maintain their vows to practice redundancy and gain merit for the afterlife.

-Throughout Luang Prabang, hundreds of monks come out of the monasteries to perform this daily ritual.
-It is possible to see alms giving in parts of Thailand, India and in many other places in Asia, but the kind of sight that Luang Prabang offers is a little intense.
+Though it is possible to see almsgiving in parts of Thailand, India and in many other places in Asia, the kind of sight that Luang Prabang offers is a little intense.
 It kind of takes you back in time.

 One can experience Tak Bat in Luang Prabang every morning at dawn, and not just at one place but across the old town!